Ram-N/Genuary_2021/docs/index.md

 ### Prompt: Draw a line, pick a new color, move a bit.
 [Code](https://github.com/Ram-N/Genuary_2021/tree/main/Jan17_Line_Color_Move/)
 ![with size](https://raw.githubusercontent.com/Ram-N/Genuary_2021/main/Jan17_Line_Color_Move/images/keep0.png?s=400)
+### Description
+I constrained the lines to stay within one of 36 (6x6) panels.
+The colors rotate through a palette of colors.
+Each line (within a panel) is slightly longer that its previous one.
+Once the line length reaches the panel's dimension, it gets reset.
+Alternate the orientations to be vertical and horizontal in subsequent panels.

 ## Jan 16: Circles Only [Code](https://github.com/Ram-N/Genuary_2021/tree/main/Jan16_Circles_Only)
 ### Prompt: Circles Only